computationalstylistics/computationalstylistics.github.io/_projects/09_harper-lee.md

 ---

-This text has been adopted from <a href="https://blog.lsupress.org/michal-choinski-talks-about-stylometry/">a blog entry<a> by Michał Choiński written for Louisiana State University Press.
+This text has been adopted from <a href="https://blog.lsupress.org/michal-choinski-talks-about-stylometry/">a blog entry</a> by Michał Choiński written for Louisiana State University Press.

 More about the stylometric study of Harper Lee: